 Every single thing that exists on the earth today has a history.
 Like humans, motor vehicles also carry a vast amount of history behind them.
 A history that ignited four centuries ago.
-None of the automobile (as we know them today) was invented in one day, by just a couple of inventors.
+None of the automobiles (as we know them today) was invented in one day by just a couple of inventors.

 We’ve compiled a list that highlights a brief history of the evolution of cars from the very beginning.
-It is categorized into different sections, which in fact is the milestones in the development of what we know today as the modern car.
+It is categorized into different sections, which in fact, are the milestones in the development of what we know today as the modern car.

 Cugnot’s Fardier a vapeur

 It was around 1769-1771 when Nicolas–Joseph Cugnot build a self-propelled mechanical vehicle known as Fardier a vapeur.
 It was a steam-powered tricycle.
-Though is a first of its kind, it shared plenty of problems like maintaining steam pressure and water supply.
+Though it is a first of its kind, it shared plenty of problems like maintaining steam pressure and water supply.

 Although Cugnot was widely credited for his work on the mechanical vehicle, the first-ever known steam engine was designed most probably by a Flemish member named Ferdinand Verbiest in 1672 in China.
 It was believed to be a toy model for the Chinese emperor.
 His work is still preserved in a museum in Paris.

-30 years later, after Cugnot, Richard Trevithick successfully built a road locomotive named “Puffing Devil”.
-Richard Trevithick was a British engineer born in Cornwall England.
-In 1801, he built the Puffing devil a full-sized steam road locomotive, which he later demonstrated it by carrying several passengers from Fore Street to Camborne Hill England.
+30 years later, after Cugnot, Richard Trevithick successfully built a road locomotive named “Puffing Devil.”
+Richard Trevithick was a British engineer born in Cornwall, England.
+In 1801, he built the Puffing devil, a full-sized steam road locomotive, which he later demonstrated by carrying several passengers from Fore Street to Camborne Hill, England.

 Internal combustion engine